EdvinasOak/Webpack-typescript/readme.md

 # Webpack - TS Boilerplate

-Webpack - TS Boilerplate is meant to be a reusable starting for your projects.
+Webpack - TS Boilerplate is meant to be a reusable starting point for your projects.

 ## Features